 A 1948 study finally mothballed the Cincinnati Subway for good, though efforts to do something with the tunnels have been constantly ongoing for more than half a century.
 Ideas have included a bomb shelter, a shopping and nightlife district, a massive wine cellar, and more rapid transit.
 The latest proposal is for another subway.
 I-75 was built, destroying a large segment of the underground passage.
 But one of the Queen City’s best-kept secrets is the fact that sections of the original subway still remain–including all four of the stations put in during initial construction.

-Today all of these passages are sealed off, but ocassionally the city holds tours of the stations.
+Today all of these passages are sealed off.

 Update as of April 2020: There are no longer tours offered of the subways.
 Deemed unsafe, they are used by Cincinnati Waterworks only.